 The girl shuddered at the sudden loss of the others.
 Her eyes went distant and blank.
 A female had a stronger mind, but no contact points.
 There was little Olara could do for such a one.
 Drool fell from the girl’s mouth in a lazy line.

 “Allow me,” Trengo said, touching Olara’s arm.
-He stepped past, knelt, and pulled the girl’s fingers to his scalp.
+He stepped forward, knelt, and pulled the girl’s fingers to his scalp.
 Olara helped put them in place.

 “Be strong, my lovely Trengo,” Olara breathed.